viniciusjssouza/typeorm-transactional-tests/README.md

 });
 ```

 Also, it is possible to apply the context to all your tests using a global Jest setup file.
-Add a new file on your test folder:
+Add a new file to your test folder:

 ```typescript
 import { TransactionalTestContext } from 'typeorm-transactional-tests'